-The initial accounting for the acquired assets and liabilities is incomplete due to the timing of the closing of the acquisition in proximity to the quarter-end and is expected to be finalized during the twelve-month post-closing measurement period.
+The initial accounting for the acquired assets and liabilities is incomplete and is expected to be finalized during the twelve-month post-closing measurement period.
 The areas of the purchase price allocation that are not yet finalized for the HEC Asset Acquisition include the valuation of intangible assets and income tax related matters.
 The Company will make appropriate adjustments to the purchase price allocation prior to completion of the measurement period, as required.

-The condensed consolidated financial statements include results of operations of HEC and E-Gear following the consummation of the HEC Asset Acquisition for the quarter ended March 31, 2022, which included \$221,000 of revenue and net income of \$19,000.
+The condensed consolidated financial statements include results of operations of HEC and E-Gear following the consummation of the HEC Asset Acquisition for the three and six months ended June 30, 2022, which included \$4,195,000 and \$4,416,000 of revenue, respectively and a net loss of \$529,000 and \$511,000, respectively.

-Transaction costs related to the merger and HEC Asset Acquisition totaled \$969,000 and \$168,000 incurred by Pineapple Energy during the three months ended March 31, 2022 and 2021, respectively, and were recorded in operating expenses within the condensed consolidated statements of operations and comprehensive loss.
+Transaction costs related to the merger and HEC Asset Acquisition totaled \$0 and \$1,263,000 incurred by Pineapple Energy during the three months ended June, 30, 2022 and 2021, respectively and \$969,000 and \$1,432,000 incurred during the six months ended June 30, 2022 and 2021, respectively, and were recorded in operating expenses within the condensed consolidated statements of operations and comprehensive loss.